“Help! How to get rid of condensation in my windows? There’s got to be a solution to this!”

 Depending on the quality of the window you purchase, the higher quality windows have a thin layer unseen by the naked eye of coating that helps reflect hot air (in the winter) and cold air (in the summer) from escaping your home.

-This helps your home stay at a comfortable room temperature year-round and reduce the amount of work your HVAC system has to do.
+This helps your home stay at a comfortable room temperature year-round and reduces the amount of work your HVAC system has to do.

 Thus you save much more money in the long run.